GRAM: An Interpretable Approach for Graph Anomaly Detection using Gradient Attention Maps: Analysis on a Simple Scenario

 \section{Analysis on a Simple Scenario}

 To gain insights into the regime and validate the effectiveness of GRAM, we conduct the following theoretical analysis.
 We consider a synthetic graph dataset which consists of two distinct types of graphs: tree-structured graphs and double ring-structured graphs, where each graph has $N$ nodes.
+According to our proposed method described in Section \ref{Proposed_method}, we use GRAM based on the VGAE model to address this task.
+To facilitate theoretical analysis, we assume very simple neural network structures which we discuss in detail later.

 In Fig.~\ref{example_synthetic_data}, we show two examples of graph data that fall in the above two categories.
 The left is a binary tree graph, and the right is a double ring graph.
 Both graphs consist of $7$ nodes but are of clearly different structures.

-According to our proposed method described in Section \ref{Proposed_method}, we use GRAM based on the VGAE model to address this task.
 For simplicity, throughout this paper, we employ the graph convolutional network (GCN) \cite{kipf2016semi} as the underlying architecture for our GNN, which enables efficient feature propagation along graph edges.
 Specifically, we consider a GCN with $L=4$ layers, where the message passing operation in the $l$-th layer of GCN is represented as

 Here, $ \mathbf{\hat{A}} = \mathbf{A} + \mathbf{I} $ denotes the adjacency matrix with inserted self-loops, $\mathbf{\hat{D}}$ refers to its corresponding diagonal degree matrix, and $\mathbf{W}^{(l)}$ represents the learnable parameters of the $l$-th layer.
 In addition, $\mathbf{H}^{(0)} = \mathbf{X}$ is the input feature and the output feature $\mathbf{H} = \mathbf{H}^{(L)}$.
-To facilitate theoretical analysis, we assume very simple neural network structures with no nonlinear activations between GCN layers.
+To facilitate simple calculation in our analysis, we assume no nonlinear activations between GCN layers.
 Nevertheless, we employ the rectified linear unit (ReLU), which has been shown to facilitate effective learning in various graph deep learning tasks, as the nonlinear activation function for the subsequent MLPs.
 Specifically, let the MLP networks consist of two linear layers with a ReLU activation in the middle.
 It generates the mean $\rmM$ and logarithmic standard deviation $\log \boldsymbol{\Sigma}$ as follows:

 We denote $\mathbf{W}_{\mu 1}$ and $\mathbf{W}_{\mu 2}$ as the weight matrices in the Linear layers in \eqref{eq:mean_std}, and $\mathbf{b}_{\mu 1}$ and $\mathbf{b}_{\mu 2}$ the bias terms.
 Similarly, we denote $\mathbf{W}_{\sigma 1}$ and $\mathbf{W}_{\sigma 2}$ as the weight matrices of the Linear layers in \eqref{eq:mean_std2}, and $\mathbf{b}_{\sigma 1}$ and $\mathbf{b}_{\sigma 2}$ the bias terms.
 With the mean and logarithmic standard deviation, the latent code is then sampled according to